-Sculptures are created using a variety of metals, glass and other mediums, where she contrasts flowing movement with structured elements to enhance the narrative between these aspects and the viewer.
+Sculptures are created using a variety of metals, glass and other mediums, where contrast flowing movement with structured elements enhance the narrative between these aspects and the viewer.
 The work engages the audience, encouraging deeper contemplation and revelation, leading to enlightened or emotional connections.
-Creating pieces by hand, she develops a relationship with the work, allowing for spontaneous modifications.
-Her hand shows in every piece.
+Creating pieces by hand, I develop a relationship with the work, allowing for spontaneous modifications.
+My hand shows in every piece.

 Juxtaposed with the works in metal are my watercolors that share the same visual and sensory inspiration but with a different voice.
 I like to say that I have a split personality, as I find that flowing water beautifully ties in with flowing metal., but stems from a very different part of my mind.